Logius-standaarden/fsc-core/specifications.md

 ### Properties

-Contracts contain the minimum amount of information needed to ensure a secure Service connection or publication.
+Contracts contain the minimum amount of information needed to ensure a secure Service Connection or Publication.
 Some use cases might require additional information to ensure correct authentication/authorization or to provide additional functionality.

 Use case specific information can be provided using the `properties` field of a Grant.
 This field can contain any type of data as long as the data is valid JSON, making it flexible and suitable for a broad range of use cases.

+Only a limited set of properties is allowed.
+These should be documented in an [extension](https://github.com/Logius-standaarden/fsc-extensie-template) and the extension should be supported by the FSC Group you are using.

 #### Requirements